ajpelu/qpyr_review/qp_general_review.md

 Martínez-Vilalta, J., R. Poyatos, D. Aguadé, J. Retana, and M. Mencuccini.
 2014.
 A new look at water transport regulation in plants.
 New Phytologist 204:105–115.

+Moreno, G., J. F. Gallardo, and M. Á. Vicente.
+2011.
+How mediterranean deciduous trees cope with long summer drought?
+The case of quercus pyrenaica forests in western spain.
+Pages 187–201 *in* M. Bredemeier, S. Cohen, D. L. Godbold, E. Lode, V. Pichler, and P. Schleppi, editors.
+Forest management and the water cycle: An ecosystem-based approach.
+Springer Netherlands, Dordrecht.

 Rodríguez-Calcerrada, J., J. A. Pardos, L. Gil, and I. Aranda.
 2007.
 Summer field performance of quercus petraea (matt.) liebl and quercus pyrenaica willd seedlings, planted in three sites with contrasting canopy cover.
 New Forests 33:67–80.

+Silva, J. S., F. C. Rego, and M. A. Martins-Louçao.
+2003.
+Root distribution of mediterranean woody plants. introducing a new empirical model.
+Plant Biosystems 137:63–72.